 7. Old towns

 Far away in Croatian history, many little towns were born.
 Today, they proudly stand on their spots and are calling tourists to see their historic buildings and sites.
 Sometimes, all you need is a small town with narrow, crooked streets and rustically furnished facades of old buildings to make you feel blessed and with ease.
 There are so many villages and towns are barely known among tourists.
 So, if you are visiting, for example, Slavonia, you will be more or less on your own.
+To see smaller, secluded towns and settlements, we recommend you to take a turn off the beaten path and see Croatia from a different perspective.

 8. Spectacular beaches